at0m-b0mb/HELK-Container-Security-DOCKER-Elastic-Search/README.md

 - **Simplified Deployment**: Provide an easy-to-install and properly configured HELK environment for security professionals and analysts.
 - **Advanced Analytics**: Enable users to leverage the advanced analytics capabilities of the HELK stack for threat hunting, log analysis, and cybersecurity operations.
-- **Expedited Setup**: Expedite the process of setting up a threat hunting platform.
+- **Expedited Setup**: Expedite the process of setting up a threat-hunting platform.
 - **Community Contribution**: Make the HELK platform accessible to a wider community and contribute to the basics of threat hunting.

 ## Features